beam-telemetry/telemetry_metrics_prometheus_core/README.md

 ## Web Server

  This library is the core for the [TelemetryMetricsPrometheus](https://github.com/beam-telemetry/telemetry_metrics_prometheus) project.
-The `TelemetryMetricsPrometheus` libary is a standalone implementation leveraging `TelemetryMetricsPrometheus.Core` which ships with its own web server.
+The `TelemetryMetricsPrometheus` library is a standalone implementation leveraging `TelemetryMetricsPrometheus.Core` which ships with its own web server.
 Using `TelemetryMetricsPrometheus` allows a quick way to get started with a Cowboy web server that runs along side your application. `TelemetryMetricsPrometheus.Core` should be used if your use case is outside the scope of the `TelemetryMetricsPrometheus` web server.

 ## Is this the right Prometheus package for me?